equinix-labs/SecuringBareMetal/ServiceMesh13.md

-# Lab 13 - Securing the Services
+# Service Mesh 13 - Securing the Micro Services with the Service Mesh

 With the Service Mesh server and client agent running, the micro service can now be secured.